Learn about the nontraditional metals we use in our jewelry. The "quick read" histories of…

 History of Aluminum - Quick Read

 Because of the complexities of refining aluminum from ore, aluminum was considered more rare and precious than gold or silver through most of the 19th century.
 A pure form of the metal was first successfully extracted from ore in 1825 by Danish chemist Hans-Christian.
 Techniques to produce aluminum in ways modestly cost-effective emerged in 1889.
 This lightweight, recyclable metal has since become a foundation of our country’s infrastructure.
-Used in packaging, automotive, energy, construction, transportation, energy, aerospace and defense applications, to name a few—aluminum’s impact is so profound that historians may one day look back on our times and declare this “The Age of Aluminum.”
-Like pewter, it has the look and feel of silver but can be offered at reduced weight and price.
+Used in packaging, automotive, energy, construction, transportation, energy, aerospace, and defense applications, to name a few—aluminum’s impact is so profound that historians may one day look back on our times and declare this “The Age of Aluminum.”
+Like pewter, it has a look and feel of silver but can be offered at reduced weight and price.
 Like copper, aluminum is 100% recyclable without any loss of quality, both from raw state and from manufactured products.